How to Grow Salvias: The Complete Salvia Flower Guide

 Before flower buds have developed, take cuttings (remove stems) from vegetative (non-flowering) branches that are about 3 to 5 inches long.
 Remove the lower leaves and trim each cutting just below a node (a node is where a leaf emerges from a stem).

-Insert cuttings into a pot of pre watered compost.
-Cover the pot with a clear plastic bag—try to avoid the bag touching the foliage.
+Insert cuttings into a pot of pre-watered compost.
+Cover the pot with a clear plastic bag—try to position the bag so that it is not touching the foliage.

 Place cuttings in a spot with indirect light.
 After three weeks, cuttings should be ready to pot on.